umccr/libica/openapi/docs/v2/docs/ProjectDataUpdateBatchApi.md

     page_offset = "pageOffset_example" # str | [only use with offset-based paging]<br>The amount of rows to skip in the result.
 Ideally this is a multiple of the size parameter.
 Offset-based pagination has a result limit of 200K rows and does not guarantee unique results across pages (optional) page_token = "pageToken_example" # str | [only use with cursor-based paging]<br>The cursor to get subsequent results.
 The value to use is returned in the result when using cursor-based pagination.
 Cursor-based pagination guarantees complete and unique results across all pages. (optional) page_size = "pageSize_example" # str | [can be used with both offset- and cursor-based paging]<br>The amount of rows to return.
-Use in combination with the offset (when using offset-based pagination) or cursor (when using cursor-based pagination) parameter to get subsequent results (optional) sort = "sort_example" # str | [only use with offset-based paging]<br>Which field to order the results by.
-The default order is ascending, suffix with ' desc' to sort descending (suffix ' asc' also works for ascending).
-Multiple values should be separated with commas.
-An example: \"?sort=dateCreated, lastName desc\" (optional)
+Use in combination with the offset (when using offset-based pagination) or cursor (when using cursor-based pagination) parameter to get subsequent results (optional)

     # example passing only required values which don't have defaults set
     try: